NVSL/CSE141pp-Resources/labs/Characterizing-Matrix-Multiplication/README.md

 Take a look at the file `config` in the root of the repo.

-This file let you change how the code will be built and run on the reference processor.
+This file lets you change how the code will be built and run on the reference processor.

 Change the MHz option to `1000` and commit and push the change.